-- 1. Connect an EF lens to the camera before powering up the camera. - 2.
+- 1. Before powering up the camera, mount the EF-Mount lens to the camera. - 2.
 Power up the camera, and open the camera control software. - 3.
-Use EFLensInitialize command to initialize the EF lens.
-This command is automatically executed on power up or when lens is attached to camera. - 4.
-Adjust the focus and aperture using EFLensFocus and EFLensFStop controls, respectively. - 5.
-If the lens does not operate as expected, see EFLensState and EFLensLas-tError.
+Select the supported lens type by manufacturer, using the EFLensManufacturer feature.
+Currently, Canon, Laowa, and Sigma are available. - 4.
+Use EFLensInitialize command to initialize the EF-Mount lens.
+This command is automatically executed on power up or when lens is attached to camera - 5.
+Adjust the focus and aperture using EFLensFocus and EFLensFStop controls, respectively. - 6.
+If the lens does not operate as expected, see EFLensState and EFLensLastError.